BobbyLeonard/Python-Real-Time-Monitor/README.md

 # Python-Real-Time-Monitor
-Collects CPU and RAM usage data, appends to a pandas dataframe and uses Tkinter as a GUI to display a realtime matplotlib PNG graph of RAM and CPU % usage over time
+Collects CPU and RAM usage data, appends to a pandas dataframe and uses tkinter for a GUI to display a realtime matplotlib PNG graph of RAM and CPU % usage over time

 ## To View online
 Until I have learnt some Flask,